hobbyquaker/mqtt-admin/README.md

 ## getting started

 Download [the mqtt-admin.zip file](https://github.com/hobbyquaker/mqtt-admin/releases/latest), unzip, put it on a webserver and open index.html with a modern browser.
+You can also give it a try by just visiting https://hobbyquaker.github.io/mqtt-admin

+I advice you not to connect to test.mosquitto.org.
+This server has too many retained topics, too big payload sizes, payloads with invalid utf and stuff like that - this will lead to very high load and memory usage of your browser.

 #### mqtt-smarthome